Jstith/MarCANex/README.md

 flask run
 ```

-To host the flask application on all interfaces use:
+To host the flask application on all interfaces, use:

 ```
 flask run --host=0.0.0.0
 ```

-The C2 framework will not start until a user succesfully logs.
-Deafult credentials are:
+The C2 framework will not start until a user succesfully logs in.
+Default credentials are:

 ```
 ship-happens
 Go Coast Guard!
 ```

-To test incoming connections for a beacon you can run:
+To test incoming connections for a beacon, you can run:

 ```
 cd <INSTALLATION_PATH>/C-2PO/beacon
 python3 beacon.py --ip <IP_HOSTING_FLASK>
 ```

-At this point you should have able to view your beacon within the CLI or the GUI of the application and are ready to try the real thing!
+At this point, you should be able to view your beacon within the CLI or the GUI of the application and are ready to try the real thing!